Farren van Wyk

 Barbara Henkes, André Paijmans and Margriet van der Waal (eds.)
 Absent Presences: Decolonizing Our Views of the Zuid-Afrikahuis and its Collections.
 Amsterdam: Zuid-Afrikahuis, 2024.
 Volume 3 in the SZAHN Series.

-A pdf of all texts can be found here
+A pdf of all the contributions can be found here

 Photo No. 20 Issues by the State Information Office, Pretoria.
 A Cape Coloured Girl